lgreski/cleaningdata/README.md

 >The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of 561 features was obtained by calculating variables from the time and frequency domain.

+Reference: HAR@SMARTLAB website, retrieved from https://sites.google.com/site/harsmartlab/ on August 12, 2015.

 All thirty participants were tracked on three static postures and three dynamic activities.
 Each person was recorded multiple different times for each of the six activities, as illustrated below.
 <table>
     <tr>
         <th>Activity</th>